KaylaKremer/PetFinderBot/README.md

 # Petfinder-Bot
-A bot example that tweets about pets available for adoption on petfinder.com!
+A Twitter bot example that tweets about pets available for adoption on petfinder.com!

 Live version of bot can be viewed here: https://twitter.com/petfinderbot